 - That the GAIC is paid in stages,

-- In the case of a plan of subdivision, each stage will relate to a specified subdivision of land,
+- In the case of a plan of subdivision, each stage will relate to a specified part of the land to be subdivided,

 - The specific the amount payable for each stage and its due date,